SilkeBritz/getdata-CourseProject/README.md

+Tidy Dataset

+data set as a txt file created with write.table() using row.name=FALSE explaining how to read it into R (for instance using read.table) set the option of not writing the line numbers as that can look a bit ugly when reading it back in
+1. Each variable forms a column
+2. Each observation forms a row
+3. Each table/file stores data about one kind of observation (e.g. people/hospitals).

+one table for each "kind" of variable
+If you have multiple tables, they should include a column in the table that allows them to be linked

+- Include a row at the top of each file with variable names.
+- Make variable names human readable AgeAtDiagnosis instead of AgeDx
+- In general data should be saved in one file per table.

+given the variables descriptive names, explain why the names are descriptive document the starting expectations of the script

 1. Merges the training and the test sets to create one data set. alle Dateien in einem Ordner (Working Directory) Dateinamen sind individuell, kein Probleme